cvedovini/wp-linkedin/readme.txt

 The volunteer experiences section is already in the template but is not activated by default.To activate it you must add the relevant profile fields to activate it, the minimum is `volunteer`.
-To get the full data then use `volunteer:(volunteer-experiences:(organization,cause,role,start-date, end-date,description))`.
+To get the full data use `volunteer:(volunteer-experiences:(organization,cause,role,start-date, end-date,description))`.